newmonade/foo.cd/ReadMe.md

 Shortcuts
 =============

 Shortcuts concist of a combination of *modifier+key* to trigger an action.
 They can all be customized in the config file.
-Modifier takes value among: `Ctrl, Shift, Alt, Meta (windows key)`, and can be combined using `+` e.g. `Ctrl+Shift`.
+Modifier takes value among: `Ctrl, Shift, Alt, Meta` (windows key).

-Keys are named: `A, B, ..., F1, F2, ..., Left, Right, Tab, Del, Ins, PgUp, Plus, Minus, ...,`.
-They can be combined using `+`, e.g. `A+B, Ctrl+A, ... `
+Keys are named: `A, B, F1, F2, Left, Right, Tab, Del, Ins, PgUp, Plus, Minus, ...`.
+Modifiers and keys can be combined using `+`, e.g. `A+B, Ctrl+Shift, ... `

-Thus for a config file as:
+Thus for a configuration file as:
 ```
 ...
 modifier = Ctrl